Las Vegas

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

-• Timeline: Applications for membership are accepted during the Annual Membership Drive from October-January each year, for daughters in grades 6th-9th at the time of the Membership Drive.
+• Timeline: Applications for membership are accepted during the Annual Membership Drive from January-March each year, for daughters entering grades 7th-9th for upcoming fall classes.
+You can register with your daughters now as current 6th-8th graders.

-• Residence: A Prospective Member shall reside in the attendance areas of Las Vegas, or North Las Vegas, Nevada.
+• Residence: A Prospective Member shall reside in the attendance areas of the Las Vegas Valley or North Las Vegas, Nevada.

 • Application: A Prospective Member shall only apply to one Chapter.